 If you have a blog you have to literally be on the prowl at all times for great post ideas.
 This includes thinking about the topics that not only are what your visitors want to read about, but that engage them.

 You do this by covering current topics of interest and make them want to read more.
 Then taking the necessary time to craft a worthy article.

 This is a challenge for every blog owner.
 From those just starting out to established larger blogs alike.
 Creating content, good content, takes time and a well thought out approach.

 You want to have a blog that gets bookmarked and better yet subscribed to.
 To accomplish this you have to be exceptionally aware about how everything you read, see or hear can be turned into an interesting blog post.

-This includes being tapped into industry trends and current events that may have an impact on the use of your product or service or your customers who use them.
+This includes being tapped into industry trends and current events.
+In particular those that may have an impact on the use of your product, service or your customers who use them.

 How to Collect Post Ideas

 Some use their calendars, others take manual notes.
 While there are those that carry a journal around with them to write down and inspiration when it hits them.
 What ever works for you, find a system and use it.

 Keep notes on what your customer ask about most.